chapochn/ORN-LN_circuit/README.md

-This repository contains all the code to reproduce the analysis and figures of the following paper, which analyses and models the ORN-LN circuit in the olfactory lobe of the Drosophila larva:
+This repository contains all the code to reproduce the analysis and figures of the following paper, which analyses and models the ORN-LN circuit in the antennal lobe of the Drosophila larva:

 ## Normative and mechanistic model of an adaptive circuit for efficient encoding and feature extraction
 ### Nikolai M Chapochnikov, Cengiz Pehlevan, Dmitri B Chklovskii